Angora Lakes, California, USA

 - Statistics / Weather / Helpful Links

 Looking for Angora Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Tiny Angora Lakes in California’s High Sierra region are a delight to the senses.
 These beautiful twin alpine lakes surrounded by rocky cliffs grace a glacial basin south of Lake Tahoe that is visited by thousands every year.
 That’s a lot of visitors for lakes that cannot be reached by car.
 In truth, there isn’t much hiking involved: the parking area is less than a mile from the lakes and not a particularly difficult hike.
 But the scenic lakes are well worth some effort to reach.
 The Upper Angora Lake-the larger at 5 acres-offers a shallow swimming beach and fishing for stocked brown trout.